wedoforce/sf-dev-101-practice/README.md

 1. Initialize variables, if possible, to avoid program failures due to **null**.
 1. Pick Up proper Data Types
-   `Integer studentsCount, not Dobule studentsCount`
+   `Integer studentsCount, not Double studentsCount`
 1. Give descriptive names
    `Integer studentsCount, not Integer count`
-1. Use lowerCcamelCase for variable names
+1. Use lowerCamelCase for variable names
    `studentsCount, not StudentsCount/STUDENTScount`

 ---